SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 4. In the **PROPERTIES** tab:
     - In the **Checklist action type**, select `Appointment`.
     - In the **Product Specification Characteristic**, select either the staged or online catalog.
-5. In the **Product Offering** field, select the product offering for configuring appointment.
+5. In the **Product Offering**, select the product offering for configuring the appointment.

 When the product offering is successfully configured for the Appointment Reference feature, the `Select a suitable time for an appointment` screen is displayed after adding the product offering to the cart.